Torsten Bell: Early career

 Since 2017, he has written a column in The Observer named Hidden Gems from the World of Research.

 Bell writes regularly about poverty and inequality in the United Kingdom, about the North–South divide in England and the levelling-up policy of the British government.
 He described the September 2022 United Kingdom mini-budget as "the biggest unforced economic policy error of my lifetime."

 Bell has been associated with the coordination of policy developments for the Labour Party.
 He has received recognition across various factions within the party for his attention to detail.

 In November 2022, Bell was appointed Honorary Professor at the UCL Policy Lab.

 In September 2023, Bell was named as the tenth most powerful left-wing figure in the UK by the New Statesman.

 Parliamentary career

 In May 2024, Bell was selected as the Labour Party candidate for the seat of Swansea West in the 2024 general election, which raised some criticism from local members for his having "no connection" to the area and "no Welsh connection".
 Despite this, in July 2024, Bell was elected as the Member of Parliament for the Swansea West constituency, with 41.4% share of the vote, and a majority of 8,515.

 From July 2024 to January 2025, Bell was Parliamentary Private Secretary to the Cabinet Office.
 Thereafter he was appointed Parliamentary Under-Secretary of State for Pensions, replacing Emma Reynolds, who was promoted following the resignation of Tulip Siddiq.

+Torsten Bell voted against a Scottish National Party (SNP) amendment to scrap the two-child benefit cap in July 2024, sticking with the government line despite his previous criticism of the policy.

+Bell defended the decision by the chancellor, Rachel Reeves, to rule out a wealth tax, claiming it would not have much of an impact, despite claiming in a previous article how wealth taxes would raise billions in revenue.